-The Wargaming Network (WN) is a research group within the School of Security Studies that aims to advance the theory and application of wargaming as a method of inquiry and as a method of learning and teaching.
-The WN builds on a rich history of King’s wargaming activities and serves as a hub for the growing community of King’s students and staff studying, researching and applying wargames and simulations.
-It seeks to engage and convene world-class wargaming scholars, practitioners and emerging talent.
+The Wargaming Network is a research group within the School of Security Studies that aims to advance the theory and application of wargaming as a method of inquiry and as a method of learning and teaching.
+The Network builds on a rich history of King’s wargaming activities.
+It serves as a hub for the growing community of King’s students and staff studying, researching and applying wargames and simulations that go far beyond just modelling war and conflict across domains such as land, sea, air, cyber and space but also politics, business and health to name a few.
+The Network seeks to engage and convene world-class wargaming scholars, practitioners and emerging talent.

-In line with King’s 2029 Vision, the WN seeks to:
+In line with King’s 2029 Vision, the Wargaming Network seeks to:

-- Research to inform and innovate by developing wargaming as an academic discipline, and
+- Research to inform and innovate by developing wargaming as an academic discipline.

 - Serve to shape and transform by applying wargaming to generate and deliver big ideas in service to society.